Can I bring my dog?

 Can a group of us camp together?

 The site is couple/family orientated so each pitch can accommodate one large tent and shelter or a couple of smaller ones.
 Some pitches are linked with a little path between them so that 2 families can camp next to each other.
-We do allow whole site bookings for several families who want exclusive use of the site but we do not allow loud music or parties so that everyone can enjoy the peace and tranquility.
+We do not allow loud music or parties so that everyone can enjoy the peace and tranquility.
 Sorry NO whole site bookings.

 What is the check-in/check-out time?

 Change over days are busy.
 We want you to arrive to clear prepared pitches .
-With all that we have to do now with Covid-19 around so please can we ask that you arrive after 2pm, leave by 11am. (for the Tiny Home arrivals after 3pm) We have to be really strict about this as we live at the end of a narrow single track lane which passes a small caravan site on the way down.
+With all that we have to do now with Covid-19 around so please can we ask that you arrive after 2pm, leave by 11am.
+We have to be really strict about this as we live at the end of a narrow single track lane which passes a small caravan site on the way down.
 To avoid meeting towing caravans and having to reverse we have an arrangement with our neighbours regarding the times people drive each way on the lane.

 How far is the sea?